 You can apply for a loan and choose not to accept it if the terms do not suit you or the cost is too high.
 However, once you (or your co-signer) sign the promissory note, you are both legally bound to repay this debt, including fees.

 In addition, unlike with federal student loans, you're unlikely to be able to consolidate private loans to gain or restore repayment options.
 You and/or your cosigner may still be expected to make payments, even in the events of serious economic hardship, permanent disability, or the untimely death of a borrower (unless otherwise agreed to by the lender).

-So, before signing off, make sure you understand the terms and never borrow more than you need.
+So, before signing on the dotted line, make sure you understand the terms and never borrow more than you need.
 Max out your federal student loan options first, since they tend to have better rates and options.
-It's also a good idea to work with someone who can help you (for free), like a financial aid counselor from the school you’re planning to attend.
+It's also a good idea to work with someone who can help you (for free), like a financial aid counselor from the school you're planning to attend.